CiscoSE/xmind-merge/README.md

 ## Motivation

 XMind 8 Pro includes a merge feature, but the newest application called just "XMind" (formerly "XMind Zen"), doesn't include this feature.
-This utility takes some of the functionality from the class XMind Pro merge feature and makes it more usable while being less error-prone when merging large numbers of mindmaps.
+This utility takes some of the functionality from the classic XMind Pro merge feature and makes it more usable while being less error-prone when merging large numbers of mindmaps.

 ## Installation